Aflac: Award programs

 Aflac National High School Baseball Player of the Year, which was first presented in 2004.

 The Jackie Robinson Award is given to the high-school player who is entering his senior year and who best displays character, leadership, and the values of being a student athlete in academics and community affairs.
 The award is presented at an annual All-American Awards banquet, which was first held in 2003.
 The banquet follows the annual All-American Baseball Classic, an East-West all-star game featuring the 38 best players from around the nation who are entering their senior year of high school.
 First held in 2003, the game is played at Petco Park, San Diego, California.
 Proceeds from the game and banquet are donated to Rady Children's Hospital in San Diego and its fight against childhood cancer.

 In 2011, the name of the all-star game was changed to the Perfect Game All-American Classic.

-Awards and honors

-Aflac has been the recipient of several awards: